ledestin/blog/_posts/2021-04-04-how-i-lift-my-mood-by-asking-myself-questions.markdown

 # How these questions work

 Whatever question you ask yourself, you'll always get an answer.
-If you ask "_Why am I unsuccessful?_", you'll find an answer.
+If you ask "_Why am I a failure?_", you'll find an answer.
 If you ask "_Why am I successful?_", you'll find an answer too.

 My questions focus on positive things in your past, present and future to